Mapping files

 A mapping file is considered having multiple mappings when there is a mappings

-property with more than one stub mapping, and all mappings contain a request
+property with more than one stub mapping inside:

 {